Diploma of Child, Youth and Family Interventions (CHC50313)

-We are almost ready to start taking enrolments for 2022.
-So register your interest by completing the form below and we will let you know more as soon as it is already.
-We expect our first cohort for the year to start – TBA
+We are almost ready to start taking enrollments.
+So please feel free to register your interest by filling out the form below and we will let you know more as soon as it is already.
+We expect our first cohort for the year to start in mid-2023.

 Can I speak to someone about how my agency can take part in the course?

 The CETC is Australia’s leading expert in helping children and young people in out of home care receive the experiences they need to support their development.
 Our nationally recognized diploma qualification is regarded as Australia’s best.
 We can tailor the course to best meet the learning needs of your staff.